Q&A

 Relevant health information that may have an impact on the trip must also be communicated to the guide at the start of the trip.

-The best time for hiking trips is from June to September.
+Summer time, June to August, usually has quite warm temperatures in the Southern part of Norway.
 Temperatures are cool along the coast and in the mountainous areas, and most of the snow from winter has melted.
 Rain is common, especially along the West Coast.
 But many days are warm and dry, and you will see many Norwegians out in the mountains, absorbing the sunshine.

 The equipment lists are available on the webpage for each trip.